Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Follow the mixing instructions for fast-set concrete mix, then set the post in place squarely on the strings you laid out and set up temporary wood braces to hold the post plumb and in place.

-“Ever thought about adding a Beautiful Wood Pergola to your Backyard – Here’s a How-To Guide”
+“Ever thought about adding a Beautiful Wood Pergola to your Backyard – Here’s a How-To Guide.”

 8) Install the Fencing Rails

-After the concrete cures, and we recommend allowing two days, it’s finally time to start setting up the railing.
+After the concrete cures, we recommend allowing two days, and it’s finally time to start setting up the railing.
 This part seemed daunting when I first learned how to build a fence.

 Important Note: The installation plan you’re reading here is, again, for the “Cheapest way to build a privacy fence.”